edwarddume55/Terraform-s3staticweb/README.md

-# Portfolio Website on AWS S3 with Terraform
+# Static Website on AWS S3 with Terraform

 This project hosts my personal **portfolio website** (HTML/CSS) on **Amazon S3**, with all infrastructure managed using **Terraform**.